zf-hipsters/abstract-factory/README.md

 ====================

 A simple module that removes the requirement to setup invokables and factories for services and controllers.

-There is no requirement to use aliases that make your code inconsistant, just use the full namespace and the abstract will find it instantiate it when required.
+There is no requirement to use aliases that make your code inconsistant, just use the full namespace and the abstract will find it and instantiate it when required.

 Installation
 --------------